 The impact of Crossrail on the UK economy and employment has shown that businesses from right around the UK benefitted from work connected to Europe’s largest construction project.

 - 96% of contracts have been awarded to companies based within the UK

 - Crossrail is generating enough work to support the equivalent of 55,000 full time jobs throughout the project and its supply chain

 - 62 per cent of suppliers are currently based outside London

 - 62 per cent of Tier 1 suppliers are small and medium-sized enterprises (SMEs)

 - 72 per cent of Tier 2 suppliers are small and medium-sized enterprises (SMEs)

-We maintain a supply chain map that is used to monitor the overall distribution of work across the programme.
+We maintained a supply chain map that was used to monitor the overall distribution of work across the programme.
 This follows best practice from the London 2012 Olympics.

-By mapping the geographic distribution of contracts we can demonstrate the economic impact that the Crossrail programme is already having on UK business.
+By mapping the geographic distribution of contracts we could demonstrate clearly the economic impact that the Crossrail programme has had on UK business.